 So: back to the compounds (this is making a liquid form of medicine).
 At the time I found and joined this board, there was a team of PharmDs (doctors in Pharmaceuticals; not medical doctors, but research PhD level doctors) at the University of Missouri.
 It was Dr. Phillips‘ Research & Development Department; Dr. Phillips put together the team of researchers and they all worked for the University of Missouri.
 In the early 2000’s, the University of Missouri was making, and selling, two products to make PPIs stable and easy to give to babies.
 The names of these products were: Chocobase and Caracream.
 In the early 2000’s, FlavorX (you may see the signs today at Walgreens and/or other pharmacies) even used these products AT THE PHARMACY to compound, and flavor, PPIs for infants.
 We ordered caracream, brought research to our ped GI and, at long last, our son was good to go!
 I don’t know the politics; all I know is that eventually Caracream (& Chocobase) were no longer sold by the University.
 Those, like me, who had been purchasing it were ‘ok’ though, because they put our babies in a study and therefore we could continue to get the caracream through the study.
 New patients were also able to be added to the study and they could also purchase the products, up until 2011.

 Marci Kids (Midwest Acid reflux Children’s Institute) was formed at the very beginning, in the late 1990’s.
-Dr. Phillips was always involved and he was the one that instructed his team to create the website.
 Buffer Babies was created, in addition to Caracream and Chocobase, to supply infants that had issues with sodium bicarbonate.
-Buffer Babies was an additional item sold by University of Missouri and was also invented by Dr. Phillips.
+Buffer Babies was an additional item sold by University of Missouri and was also invented by Dr. Phillips and his team.

 I need to tell you that I TRUST the dosing guidelines that were researched extensively by Dr. Philips & his team at the University of Missouri.
 My son had SEVERE GERD.
 SEVERE enough that he had apnea episodes (he was on a monitor) and Sandifer’s Syndrome (a neurological reaction that babies w/ reflux can display due to the severe PAIN they are in).
 He shrieked/howled one day/night and HE LOST HIS VOICE.
 It’s very difficult to know how pitiful that is!
 You know what?
 He’s